kaleab-taye/Info-Desk_and_Online_Consultancy/README.md

 # Info-Desk And Online Consultancy

 This project is done by the following 3rd year SiTE students

 -> Kalab Taye		UGR/0490/12	section 2
 -> Nebiyu Yohannes	UGR/8159/12	Section 3
 -> Kaleab Tekalign UGR/3664/12 section 2
+-> Beka Dessalegn UGR/4605/12 Section 2

 this project is about guiding people trying to acomplish some task that usually require some procedural steps which are not familiar to the users' daily routine and others which they can't find closely.

 an example situation can be if somebody wants to start a court case but dont have the know how of the process he can read a blog written by some consultant with requirements.